sofiaoleaeuropaea/quake-watch/README.md

 The Dashboard provides two automatically synced views.
 So, as a user you can:
 1. Open the dashboard to see a list of recent earthquakes and a synced map.
 2. Click on a list row to zoom the map to that earthquake and vice-versa.
-3. Use filters, like magnitude, time and region, or enter a natural language prompt to refine results.
+3. Enter a natural language prompt to refine results.

 ---